King Charles, his sons Prince William and Prince Harry follow coffin for queen's last journey from palace

 9 / 9

-The full-scale ceremonial procession on the day of the queen's funeral is likely to be one of the biggest the country has ever witnessed and will pose a huge security challenge.(REUTERS) View Photos in a new improved layout
+The full-scale ceremonial procession on the day of the queen's funeral is likely to be one of the biggest the country has ever witnessed and will pose a huge security challenge.(REUTERS) expand-icon View Photos in a new improved layout

 Updated on Sep 15, 2022 12:16 PM IST